Cyber resilience addresses the ability of an organization to respond to and recover from the effects of a cyber attack.

 Cybersecurity, DR and incident response plans must ensure disparate network elements can be quickly recovered, tested for proper operation and put back into production.
 Be sure to do the following:

-- Arrange with third parties to use their systems, if possible.
-Replacement of unique or special-function systems may be difficult, if not impossible, in a timely fashion.
+- Arrange with third parties to use their systems, if possible, because replacing unique or special-function systems may be difficult, if not impossible, in a timely fashion.

 - Contact manufacturers of special-purpose systems to see how they can assist.